Effectively Calm a Dog: Surprising Solutions!

 Is there anything that will help a stressed dog?

 Once again, every dog is different.
-Additionally, the level of anxiety and trauma will be different.
+Also, the level of anxiety and trauma will be different.
 Henry’s journey has been a long and winding one.
 I spoke with his veterinarian many times about different things to try.
 I’ve always been willing to try just about anything as long as the cure doesn’t hurt or make things worse.
 On this long road to find some relief, we’ve tried a multitude of remedies, including:

-Calming shirts
+1. Calming shirts

 While they work well for some dogs, they made no dent in Henry’s anxiety.
+However, Henry’s best doggy friend loves her calming shirt, and it definitely helps her anxiety.

-Calming Spray collars
+2. Calming Spray collars

-Various herbal remedies
+3. Various herbal remedies

 Some herbal remedies work fabulously for dogs with anxiety, but sadly not for Henry.
 I think I’ve tried every type, but not every brand.

-Ear massage
+4. Ear massage

-CBD/Hemp oil
+5. CBD/Hemp oil

-Calming Rx
+7. Calming Rx

 I had to think hard about giving Henry an actual prescription.
 But when I would see him pacing and panting in a full-on attack, I knew my choice.
 This did help.
 However, the problem was that it made him loopy for a few days.
 That’s no good!